Meet The Team

-Fun fact - I am a model Sagittarius, I love exploring!
+Fun Fact About Me!
+I am a model Sagittarius, I love exploring!
 I have lived in 3 and traveled to over 30 countries, with my favorites to date being Norway and Namibia.

 Why is mental health important to you?
 Just like our physical health, we also have to take care of our mental health, because you mental health is just as important as your physical health.
 It may be part of your life, but it doesn’t define who you are as a person.
 As part of our mental health, It is important to acknowledge that you also deserve the same love and affection that you constantly show or give to others.
 Our society shapes us in a way that makes us seek for approval from others rather than accepting ourselves for who we are.
 When we’re constantly trying to seek approval from others with whatever we do or trying hard to match up to the standards that society has thrown out there for us, we tend to be critical towards ourselves, which then leaves us feeling bad about ourselves in general or with the constant feeling all that you do ain’t enough despite of all the wonderful accomplishments.
 It may take practice and time for you to reach a point where you can fully embrace yourself for who you are and not what others or the society want you to be, and you may experience some ups and downs along the way and that’s okay.
 Take it day by day, Naeem Callaway once said “Sometimes the smallest step in the right direction ends up being the biggest step of your life.
 Tipetoe if you must but take the step”.
 The fact that you’re taking time to do some form of self-care or engage in self-compassion is a sign of strength and this small step is going to lead you to live a healthy and balanced lifestyle.